Arkansas race tests Democrats’ reach in solidly red state

 She has been a key player on education issues and co-sponsor of a hate crimes bill backed by Republican Gov. Asa Hutchinson.

 The 2nd District is 22% Black and divides over race are hard to escape six decades after Central High’s desegregation.
-Protesters in Little Rock demonstrating after the May p olice killing of George Floyd in Minneapolis have pointed out deaths that have hit closer to home, including that of a Black motorist who was shot by a white police officer in Little Rock last year.
+Protesters in Little Rock demonstrating after the May death of George Floyd in Minneapolis police custody have pointed out deaths that have hit closer to home, including that of a Black motorist who was shot by a white police officer in Little Rock last year.

 “As I said to (demonstrators), we have to take it from the outside to the inside now,” Elliott said.
 “We have to take it inside of policymaker places in the cities and counties and at the state level.”